French style is not about having more; it’s about choosing pieces that work hard.

 4. Silk Camisole

-A silk camisole is a perfect layering piece that can be worn casually under a cardigan or paired under a blazer to create a more sophisticated look.
+A silk camisole can be worn casually under a cardigan or paired under a blazer to create a more sophisticated look.
 The fabric adds the perfect amount of texture to an outfit and contrasts nicely when paired under a knit or blazer.
 A camisole in a solid, neutral colour makes it a versatile piece that can be easily worn with different outfits.
-A camisole that is fitted, but not tight will allow it to drape nicely so you can wear it tucked into a pair or jeans or worn loosely under a blazer.
+Choosing one that is fitted, but not tight allows it to drape nicely so you can wear it tucked into a pair or jeans or worn loosely under a blazer.

 5. White Sneakers

-A pair of white sneakers is a great wardrobe staple that is functional and can pull together an outfit without taking attention away from the rest of the pieces.
+For city travel, white sneakers are a polished option for long-walking or heavy sightseeing days.
+A pair of white sneakers is a French staple that is functional and can pull together an outfit without taking attention away from the rest of the pieces.

 6. Knit Cardigan